 Priority mode put your phone into quiet mode, but still, allow noises to get through.
-Someone could call this, texts, or WhatsApp from specific contacts, notifications from certain apps.
+Someone could call this, text, or WhatsApp from specific contacts, notifications from certain apps.

 7. Smart lock

-The Smart lock is super easy and useful, turning on a secure lock screen is important to keep your data safe but drawing pattern lock or input your password every single time is a pain, but with the smart lock, you don’t need that.
+The Smart lock is super easy and useful, turning on a secure lock screen is important to keep your data safe but drawing a pattern lock or inputting your password every single time is a pain, but with the smart lock, you don’t need that.